Mohammed Ali Bawazir

-Muhammad Ali Abdallah Muhammad Bwazir is a citizen of Yemen, once held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba.

-Bwazir's Guantanamo Internment Serial Number was 440.
+Muhammad Ali Abdallah Muhammad Bawazir is a citizen of Yemen, once held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba.
+Bawazir's Guantanamo Internment Serial Number was 440.

 American intelligence analysts estimate he was born in 1980, in Hawra', Yemen.

-Bwazir arrived in Guantanamo on May 1, 2002.
+Bawazir arrived in Guantanamo on May 1, 2002.

 In December 2015, unnamed officials leaked that Congress had been given notice that 17 individuals would be transferred from Guantanamo starting in thirty days.
 The US military planned to transfer the last three of those seventeen on January 21, 2016.
-Both his lawyers and military officials were surprised when Bwazir balked at the last moment, and declined repatriation.
+Both his lawyers and military officials were surprised when Bawazir balked at the last moment, and declined repatriation.

-On January 5, 2017, Bwazir and three other Yemeni men were transferred to Saudi Arabia.
+On January 5, 2017, Bawazir and three other Yemeni men were transferred to Saudi Arabia.

 Hunger strike

-The Washington Post reports that Bwazir's lawyers assert that Bawazir was one of those participating in the 2006 Guantanamo hunger strike, and that the new harsher procedures camp authorities instituted to break the hunger strike violated last fall's proscription on torture.
+The Washington Post reports that Bawazir's lawyers assert that Bawazir was one of those participating in the 2006 Guantanamo hunger strike, and that the new harsher procedures camp authorities instituted to break the hunger strike violated last fall's proscription on torture.

 Camp authorities have been force-feeding hunger strikers.
 In January 2006, camp authorities started using "restraint chairs" to feed detainees.

-The Center for Constitutional Rights quoted from the emergency injunction Bwazir's lawyers filed on his behalf, in reaction to what they described as the unnecessary violence of his force-feeding in the restraint chair:
+The Center for Constitutional Rights quoted from the emergency injunction Bawazir's lawyers filed on his behalf, in reaction to what they described as the unnecessary violence of his force-feeding in the restraint chair: